 Much of the work I’ve done over the past decade, both as a writer and as a teacher, has been with a personal narrative storytelling series called 2nd Story (www.2ndStory.com).
 You want to talk about nerve?
 About courage?
 I see our tellers get up in front of fifty, a hundred, five hundred people and share stories about addiction, family, heartbreak, identity, obsession, survival, race, faith and a thousand other topics in profound, hilarious, tragic and beautiful ways.
 And—I see that audience laugh or cry or sigh or gasp but always, always, always connect.
 That’s what I want in a story, as a writer and a reader: To see that—even as we celebrate our inherent differences—there are still multiple connections in our lives.
 We share sorrow and confusion and hope.
 We want our lives to be better.

 See?
 You want to read more, don’t you?
-Stop back tomorrow.
+Stop back tomorrow for PART 2 of this interview.
 Megan talks about good days and bad days and how to find the story.

 Megan Stielstra is a writer, storyteller, and the Literary Director of Chicago’s 2nd Story storytelling series.
 She’s told stories for The Goodman, The Steppenwolf, The Museum of Contemporary Art, The Chicago Poetry Center, Story Week Festival of Writers, Wordstock Literary Festival, The Neo-Futurarium, and Chicago Public Radio, among others, and she’s a Literary Death Match champ.
 Her fiction and essays have appeared in Other Voices, Fresh Yarn, Pindeldyboz, Swink, Monkeybicycle, Cellstories, Perigee, Annalemma, Venus, and Punk Planet, among others, and her story collection, Everyone Remain Calm, was released in October 2011 from Joyland/ECW.
 She teaches creative writing at Columbia College and The University of Chicago.